 See 11.4.3.4.2 (CCM recipient processing) to 11.4.3.4.4 (PN and replay detection) for details of this processing.

-When the received frame is a CCMP protected individually addressed robust Management frame, contents of the MMPDU body after protection is removed shall be delivered to the SME via the MLME primitive designated for that Management frame rather than through the MA-UNITDATA.indication primitive.
+When the received frame is a CCMP protected individually addressed robust Management frame, contents of the MMPDU body after protection is removed shall be delivered to the SME via the MLME primitive designated for that MMPDU rather than through the MA-UNITDATA.indication primitive.

 11.4.3.4.2 CCM recipient processing